-- a new legislative basis for NSAs; - a new duty on local authorities to produce, implement and review NSA Management Strategies; - a new duty on public bodies to safeguard the interests of the NSA; - a review of provisions under the Town and Country Planning system; - broader provisions to influence land management within NSAs; and - actions to increase awareness and 'ownership' of NSAs. - 1.3.2 Whilst a formal response from Government was awaited to their advice SNH, in partnership with the relevant Councils, piloted the development of Management Strategies in two regions of Scotland - Dumfries and Galloway and Highland.
+- a new legislative basis for NSAs; - a new duty on local authorities to produce, implement and review NSA Management Strategies; - a new duty on public bodies to safeguard the interests of the NSA; - a review of provisions under the Town and Country Planning system; - broader provisions to influence land management within NSAs; and - actions to increase awareness and 'ownership' of NSAs. - 1.3.2 Whilst a formal Government response to the NSA advice was awaited SNH, in partnership with the relevant Councils, piloted the development of Management Strategies in two regions of Scotland Dumfries and Galloway and Highland.

-- 1.3.3 The purpose of a Management Strategy is not to fossilise or preserve the area, but to ensure that the area continues to justify its designation as a nationally important landscape.
-This can be achieved by the identification and management of change in a way that conserves the unique and distinct qualities of the area, whilst maintaining and enhancing it as a place in which to live, work and visit. - The Management Strategy does not seek to impose onerous additional restrictions on land managers, the principal custodians of this landscape.
-Economics have played a fundamental role in creating this managed landscape and is the basis for its continuing management.
+- 1.3.3 The purpose of a management strategy is not to fossilise or preserve the area, but to ensure that the area continues to justify its designation as a nationally important landscape.
+This can be achieved by the identification and management of change in a way that conserves the unique and distinct qualities of the area, whilst maintaining and enhancing it as a place in which to live, work and visit. - 1.3.4 The Management Strategy does not seek to impose onerous additional restrictions on land managers, the principal custodians of this landscape.
+Economics has played a fundamental role in creating this managed landscape and is the basis for its continuing management.
 The economic viability of the NSA is essential to its future, however this must be achieved through an approach that conserves the special qualities of the area.
 An accolade designation such as this provides opportunities, and the NSA can be developed to bring local economic benefit.
 The strategy identifies how we can target effort and resources, influence existing mechanisms, and seek incentives to enable the unique qualities and character of the landscape to be conserved. - 1.3.5 All three National Scenic Areas in Dumfries and Galloway the Nith Estuary, the East Stewartry Coast and the Fleet Valley lie on the north shore of the Solway Firth and are focused on the river estuaries and bays contained by surrounding hills.
-This strategy concerns the Fleet Valley National Scenic Area.
-The East Stewartry Coast and Nith Estuary National Scenic Areas are discussed in separate documents.
+This strategy concerns the Nith Estuary National Scenic Area.
+The East Stewartry Coast and Fleet Valley National Scenic Areas are discussed in separate documents.